adrian-pino/multuscni-tests/README.md

 ## Introduction

 This repository is dedicated to testing and demonstrating the capabilities of the [Multus CNI](https://github.com/k8snetworkplumbingwg/multus-cni) plugin in a Kubernetes environment.
 Multus CNI is an extended Container Network Interface (CNI) plugin that enables attaching multiple network interfaces to pods in Kubernetes.
 It acts as a "meta-plugin" that calls other CNI plugins and allows for configuring multiple networking interfaces in a single pod.
+This repository is highly inspired by the insights shared in the [Red Hat blog post on using the Multus CNI in OpenShift](https://cloud.redhat.com/blog/using-the-multus-cni-in-openshift).

 ## Multus CNI Overview